thephpleague/csv/docs/9.0/converter/html.md

 public HTMLConverter::tr(string $record_offset_attribute_name): self
 ~~~

 This method sets the optional attribute name for the record offset on the HTML `tr` tag.

-If none is use or an empty string is given, the record offset information won't be exported to the HTML table
+<p class="message-info">If none is use or an empty string is given, the record offset information won't be exported to the HTML table.</p>

 ### HTMLConverter::td